RO-29/inmemory-search/README.md

 ## Build

+- `docker-compose up -d` will run the http path(s) on localhost:8080 and promethus on localhost:9000
 - `make build` puts the binary executable in `$root/build` folder.
 - it's good to run `make lint test` before the make build command to ensure lint and test passes.
 - make `docker-build` generates the docker image in `$root/build` folder.